course-details-portlet

 Course content

 The most frequent uses of psychology in the field of judicial care will be reviewed.
-This includes assistance in criminal cases in the form of judicial observations, assistance in civil matters in the form of compensation, as well as the administration in the form of assistance in child welfare and child welfare cases.
-It will be emphasized that the psychologist role will be different in such relationships compared with "normal" clinical practice.
+This includes assistance in criminal cases in the form of judicial observations, assistance in civil cases related to tort law, and assistance in child custody and child protection cases.
+Emphasis is placed on how the psychologist’s role differs in these contexts compared to ordinary clinical practice.

-Furthermore, there are a number of clinical conditions that we encounter more often in court and prison contexts than in other clinical contexts.
-There will be a review of these, the significance they may have for the development of antisocial behavior, and the significance they may have for the assessment of violence.
+Furthermore, there are several clinical conditions that are encountered more often in judicial and correctional settings than in other clinical contexts.
+These conditions will be reviewed, along with the significance they may have for the development of antisocial behaviour, including their relevance for assessing the risk of violence.

-Witness psychology will also be reviewed, which includes factors that can produce memory displacements, false memory and false confessions, as well as witnesses and credibility.
+Witness psychology will also be covered, including factors that may produce memory distortions, false memories, and false confessions, as well as issues related to witnesses and credibility.

 The role of expert witness currently requires no compulsory training, but ideally follows the qualification of an ABC model for medical doctors and psychologists.
-The professional education is the A-section, the B courses are common to all disciplines and are organised by the Forensic Commission, the C-courses are subject-specific inservice courses organised by SIFER.
+The professional education is the A-section, the B courses are common to all disciplines and are organised by the Norwegian Board of Forensic Medicine; and the C-courses are discipline-specific continuing education courses organised by SIFER.
 In addition, the Norwegian Psychological Association (NPF) has its own specialisation courses aimed at children's cases.

 Learning outcome